2023 Most Popular Finance & Financial Management Schools

 Top 25 Most Popular Schools in Finance & Financial Management

-Our 2022 rankings named American College of Financial Services the most popular school in the United States for finance and financial management students.
-Located in the large suburb of Bryn Mawr, The American College is a private not-for-profit school with a medium-sized student population.
+Our analysis found American College of Financial Services to be the most popular school for finance & financial management students who want to pursue a degree in the United States.
+Located in the suburb of King of Prussia, The American College is a private not-for-profit school with a student population.

-After completing their degree, finance graduates from Baruch carry an average student debt load of $22,935.
-Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $260.
+After completing their degree, finance graduates from FIU carry an average student debt load of $23,603.

-Read full report on Finance & Financial Management at Baruch College
+Read full report on Finance & Financial Management at Florida International University

-You’ll join some of the best and brightest minds around you if you attend University of Pennsylvania.
-The school came in at #3 on this year’s Most Popular Finance & Financial Management Schools list.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
+The school came in at #4 on this year’s Most Popular Finance & Financial Management Schools list.
+Located in the city of Columbus, Ohio State is a public college with a fairly large student population.

 Full Finance & Financial Management at Ohio State University - Main Campus Report